 Always remember that all goals are time-bound.
 Project goals still abide by the rules of time and space.
-A project that should have taken six months could turn into eight, nine, even ten if you don’t have a time limit.
+A project that should have taken six months could turn into eight, nine, or even ten if you don’t have the appropriate time management skills.
 Understanding that some goals will take longer to reach than others is reasonable, but there is still a timeline to follow.

 Establishing SMART Project Management Goals

-Now that you have an idea of what SMART goals are, It is time to create your own project management goal.
-Keep in mind that project management goals are more focused on the long-term, and they are executed through comprehensive team involvement too.
+Now that you have an idea of what SMART goals are, it is time to create your own project management goal.
+Keep in mind that project management goals are more focused on the long-term, and they are executed through comprehensive team communication and involvement too.
 What are the different areas you should emphasize?

-Project objectives are small steps done in order to meet the goal.
+Project objectives are small steps taken to meet the goal.
 These are less complicated tasks assigned to smaller groups.
 The objectives have more tactical immediate changes.
 This can feel tedious and stressful but it’s an essential first step to ensuring your objectives are aligned with your goals.

 Determine if you need to consider more than one objective.
 You might only need to identify one objective for a project, as SMART goals should be reliable benchmarks and indicators of how close you are to hitting a bullseye on your target.
-Be careful not to divvy up your goal into more objectives than necessary as this may lead to overthinking, confusion, and frustration.
+Be careful not to divvy up your goal into set project management objectives more than necessary as this may lead to overthinking, confusion, and frustration.

-Sometimes you just run the day with gut feel and instinct.
-A project manager must also take into account the budget and data.
+While sometimes you just run the day with gut feel and instinct, a project manager must also take into account the budget and data.
 Getting involved in statistics and other metrics widens your options and establishes solid evidence of what needs to be changed or improved.

 Is the step you’re going to take viable?
 Will the product, service, or personnel development affect the organization’s financial performance?
 Let your data do the goal-setting.

 Be strategic but know your limits.
 Remember, be SMART!
 Thinking macro will move you from a daily to-do list to focus on other underdeveloped areas for your product or service.
-Nowadays, teams are starting to embrace the digital world through virtual-based ways of working.
+Nowadays, teams are starting to embrace the digital world through virtual-based working methods.

 How will you stay ahead in the field?
 What are your plans for your organization to be technology-enabled?
-Software and cloud solutions have become more reliable and more present in project progress.
-If properly implemented, strategic goals help in the redistribution of valuable resources.
+Project management software and cloud solutions have become more reliable and more present in project progress.
+If project management tools are properly implemented, strategic goals help in the redistribution of valuable resources.

 Examples of SMART Goals in Project Management